saras-daton/GoogleAnalytics/README.md

 ## Setting Target Schema

-Models will be create unified tables under the schema (<target_schema>_stg_bingads).
+Models will be create unified tables under the schema (<target_schema>_stg_googleanalytics).
 In case, you would like the models to be written to the target schema or a different custom schema, please add the following in the dbt_project.yml file.

 ```yaml
 models: